docsforadobe/after-effects-plugin-guide/docs/aegps/implementation.md

 Use `global_refconPV` for your globals (like your `aegp_plugin_id`) and refcon for hook-function-specific storage.

-A potential “multiple instances of After Effects” gotcha; when a second, command-line instance of After Effects is launched, all of an AEGP’s handles are duplicated.
+A potential "multiple instances of After Effects" gotcha; when a second, command-line instance of After Effects is launched, all of an AEGP's handles are duplicated.
 If this causes problems (and it may), provide code that attaches saved handles to specific instantiations of your plug-in.

 ---